dorwinl3894/apcsa-freedom-project/entries/entry01.md

 My partner Alex Yu and I are long time game enthusiasts, playing a variety of games ranging from mobile to computer to console games.
 We have decided to make a mobile game using Unity's 2D game engine.

+### Defining the problem

+My partner and I noticed a lack of mobile games that were survival-based, multiplayer, and does not require a high performance phone.

 ### About the game

 The game will be a multiplayer survival game with character movements and a lot of interactivitiy between the players and the game.
 So far, we have decided for the game to have features including singleplayer and team modes.